 Source: UN Environment Programme, State of Finance for Nature 2022.
+Note: Figures may not sum to 100% due to rounding

 - Public finance that is government spending and tax breaks drives most biodiversity conservation.
-Almost 98% of this support is spent domestically, with only 2% going to official development assistance (ODA). - The \$126 billion total is the mid-point between upper and lower bounds, based on UNEP's 2022 State of Finance for Nature report.
+Almost 98% of this support is spent domestically. - The \$126 billion total is the upper estimate, based on UNEP's 2022 State of Finance for Nature report.
 Almost half comprises public support explicitly allocated to biodiversity protection.
-The remainder will fund projects that will likely mitigate biodiversity loss - for example in sustainable agriculture and wastewater management. - Almost half of the total is spent on the protection of biodiversity and landscapes, with investment into sustainable practices in agriculture, forestry and fishing accounting for a guarter. - This figure is comparable to other estimates: for example, a 2020 report by the Paulson Institute, Nature Conservancy and Cornell Atkinson Center for Sustainability had an estimate of some \$104 billion in 2019, including domestic budgets, tax policy and public grants and contracts for watershed protection.
+The remainder will fund projects that will likely mitigate biodiversity loss - for example in sustainable agriculture and wastewater management. - This figure is comparable to other estimates: for example, a 2020 report by the Paulson Institute, Nature Conservancy and Cornell Atkinson Center for Sustainability had an estimate of some \$104 billion in 2019, including domestic budgets, tax policy and public grants and contracts for watershed protection.